NVIDIA/elements/projects/elements/README.md

 }
 ```

+Update the changelog in storybook to reflect the latest version and release notes. `src/docs/changelog.stories.mdx`

+### Build

-First validate a proper build and verify expected component APIs and demos by running local Storybook:
+Validate a proper build and verify expected component APIs and demos by running local Storybook:

 ```bash
 pnpm i